-Le Va is New Zealand’s national centre for Pacific mental health and addiction workforce development.
+Le Va is Ministry of Health appointed agent to provide New Zealand’s national centre for Pacific mental health and addiction workforce development.

 In New Zealand, Pasifika people have higher rates of mental illness, substance abuse, suicide attempts with more severe and complex needs compared to the general population.
 All of this, with lower and later rates of access to services, and overall poorer health outcomes.